 Most patients experience minimal discomfort during the first 24 to 48 hours after the procedure.
 Usually, only acetaminophen is utilized after the procedure.
-A small surgical dressing is applied to the penis which is left in place for 24 to 48 hours.
 Most likely your penis will be tender and sensitive to physical contact for 1 to 2 weeks.
 However, your ability to urinate should not be affected.